connorbrewton/product-management-backend/README.md

 This username, password and database name (test_db) are used in the node.js backend to connect to the database.
 (See file server.js, line 20)
 Grant the user access to the database.
 In the PostgreSQL shell, type:

 GRANT ALL PRIVILEGES ON DATABASE test_db TO connor;

+Next, connect to the test_db:

+\c test_db

+Next, run this command:

+GRANT ALL ON SCHEMA public TO connor;

+Now exit by typing \q

 Now you can create the 3 tables needed to run this project.
 To connect to the test_db database using psql, run this command:

 psql -U connor -d test_db

 Now create the product table: